openschc/openschc/src/RuleManager.md

  * ruleID/RuleLength do not overlap
  * contain either a single fragmentation or compression description.

- Add compute some internal value to help the compression.
+ if the deviceID already exists in the context, the new set of rules is added if no conflict on the rule ID is found.

+      RM.add ({"deviceID": 0x1234567, "sor": [.....]})

 ### Remove

+Suppress a rule for a specific device, if no rule is specified, the device is removed from the context.

+      RM.add ({"deviceID": 0x1234567, "sor": [{"ruleID":12, "ruleLength":4}]})
+      RM.add ({"deviceID": 0x1234567})

 ### FindRuleFromPacket

- this method returns a rule that match with a packet description
+This method returns a rule and a deviceID that match with a packet description given by the Parser.

 ### FindFragmentationRule (size)